-Mention the Riviera and people immediately think France… From billionaires to celebrities the French Riviera has been infused with money, glamour and status for decades.
+Mention the Riviera and people immediately think France… From billionaires to celebrities the French Riviera has been infused with money, glamour, and status for decades.
 Lining the coastlines from Nice to Cannes mega yachts fill the harbors and expensive boutiques adorn the streets.
 But while the beauty of France is undeniable, there is a little well-kept secret that locals don’t want you to know… when the sun-seeking summer tourist pour into France the French hop the border and escape to Italy.
 Some visit the cities, others the countryside, but many find their escape along the Ligurian coast.
+Borgio Verezzi, is the most beautiful town on the Italian Riviera

 Today Borgio Verezzi is one town, located an hour and a half car ride from Nice, but until 1933 it was two separate municipalities.
 Although the borders between France and Italy have been redrawn many times, they are now as clearly defined as the manners and customs of each region.
-Once you have crossed beyond the border of France, each tiny village rewinds the clock by a decade, and by the time you arrive in Verezzi, it feels as though you caught a ride with Doc Brown straight into the 1950’s.
+Once you have crossed beyond the border of France, each tiny village rewinds the clock by a decade, and by the time you arrive in Verezzi, it feels as though you caught a ride with Doc Brown straight into the 1950s.
 It is as if time has forgotten to visit this region of Italy… clothes dry on lines which dangle precariously out of windows, pastel and stone houses cling to cliffs, locals play chess while drinking homemade wine and roosters are heard in the wee hours of the morning, replacing any need for an alarm clock.
+This is one of the things that makes Borgio Verezzi, the most beautiful town on the Italian Riviera.

 Generations of families have spent their summers here for centuries and those coming from the larger cities of Milan and Rome step back in time each year after school lets out, just as the sunshine begins to warm the Mediterranean waters.
 The beaches are beautiful, pristinely clean but charmingly modest.
 There is no marina to park a 100-foot yacht nor any large glitzy resorts in which to hide from Paparazzi, not there are any here to be hiding from.